Atos: Olympic/Paralympic Games

-Atos has been the official IT Partner for the Olympic Games since 2001 and is expected to continue until at least 2024.
+Atos has been the official IT partner for the Olympic Games since 2001 and is expected to continue until at least 2024.
 Atos, through the SchlumbergerSema's acquisition, was involved in previous Games during the 1990s, starting with the Barcelona Olympic Games in 1992.
 Atos has been one of 11 major sponsors for the Olympic Games since 2001.

-In 2011, some UK-based disability campaign groups called for a boycott of the 2012 Summer Paralympics due to Atos' sponsorship of the games and Atos Healthcare's UK contract to perform Work Capability Assessments on behalf of the Department of Work and Pensions (DWP) During the first week of the Paralympics in the summer of 2012, activists and disabled people targeted Atos in a series of nationwide protests.
+In 2011, some UK-based disability campaign groups called for a boycott of the 2012 Summer Paralympics due to Atos' sponsorship of the games and Atos Healthcare's UK contract to perform Work Capability Assessments on behalf of the Department for Work and Pensions (DWP).
+During the first week of the Paralympics in the summer of 2012, activists and disabled people targeted Atos in a series of nationwide protests.
 This culminated on Friday 31 August with a demonstration outside Atos headquarters in London, which ended in a confrontation with the police.

 Through the International Olympic Committee's TOP (The Olympic Partner) programme, Atos has sponsored athletes from all over the globe in order to support their Olympic ambitions, including Danny Crates, the 2004 Paralympic Champion in the 800m.